 If your cats are on the larger side, it’s best to use the large storage boxes such as Rubbermaid storage containers and cut out an 8″x8″ entrance for easy access.
 These are perfect to allow a larger cat enough space to comfortably turn around inside the box.

 These larger and higher Rubbermaid containers are also great for the ‘elevator butt’ cat – you know, that oddball cat that didn’t quite get the memo as a kitten, the cat that pees vertically.
 This is different to marking behavior where a cat who normally pees squatting, would vertically spray either out of being overly territorial or due to being bullied by another cat.
 No, ‘elevator butt syndrome’ happens when a cat’s normal position is not to squat but to urinate against the sides of the litter box while standing.
-Perhaps these were cats were orphaned at a very young age and were not properly taught feline toilet etiquette by their mothers.
+Perhaps these were cats orphaned at a very young age and were not properly taught feline toilet etiquette by their mothers.
 We have one of these cats and at first, it was perplexing as I’ve never seen it before.
 We promptly took Georgie to the vet and it was confirmed that he is in good health with no nerve damage, no infection or any other medical problem.
 It was just an oddity that we learned to accommodate.
 We also learned that George was indeed an abandoned, semi-feral kitty found roaming the streets and was named Vagabond, by the shelter staff.
 There are many other cats like George who come with their little quirks that we, as responsible guardians will have to learn to accommodate.
 It just takes some time and patience and lots of observation of your cat’s ‘quirks’ to overcome what at first seems like an enormous and overwhelming task.
-There is light at the end of the tunnel, or rather litter box, and litter box problems, if they arise, should not mean re-homing kitty, but rather re-thinking what might not be evident to you.
-Put your thinking ‘cat’ on and open your eyes to what kitty might be telling you!
+There are solutions to every litter box issue and if they arise, it should not mean re-homing kitty, but rather re-thinking what might not be evident to you.
+Put your thinking ‘cat’ on and open your eyes to what your kitty friend might be telling you!

 Do you have litter box problems?
 When did they first start?
-We would love to hear your stories and experience in the comments below!
+We would love to hear your stories and experiences in the comments below!